 Soldering and Brazing of Aluminum Alloys

 This article will discuss the operations of soldering and brazing aluminum alloys.
 There will be a definition of each techique.
 Comparisons and differences will be discussed as well.
 Brazing and soldering aluminum alloys is a very useful method to join this kind of metal.
 This is especially true where crimp joints, rivets, nuts and bolts, or any other cold connection are impractical or impossible.
 With skill and practice, the metalsmith can do impressive and effective joints rather inexpensively with tools already owned.
-This information will be presented in a manner that caters to metal artists but is usefull to any resourceful DIY'er.
+This information will be presented in a manner that caters to metal workers but is usefull to any resourceful DIY'er.
 Below is a breakdown of the contents of this article.

 - Misinformation of Aluminum welding